Sibirli/grechcoin/README.md

 # Grechcoin on Everscale
 <div><img src="logo.png" alt="Grechcoin logo" width="25%"></div>

+    Hello!
 This site is dedicated to the TIP-3 Token created on the 5th gen blockchain:
     Grechcoin on Everscale. - Cryptocurrency inspired by buckwheat (ru.: Grechca).
 Why buckwheat?
     Grechcoin is a long-term thing like real buckwheat.
 Buckwheat is bought for the future, and not for a given period of time or short term.